 - Send a copy of your paper to the chair so he or she can

 follow along as you present and so he or she can give it to

-Roundtable Presenters: Please follow the
+Roundtable Presenters: Please

-in mind you are NOT presenting a complete
+panels–EXCEPT: keep in mind you are NOT presenting a complete

 if you have three (3) or more presenters.

 - Your job is to lay the groundwork for the exchange of ideas

 among other roundtable members and the audience.

 - You should also send the moderator a brief resume.
 The

 moderator may want a copy of your remarks although that is

 Discussants: Try to follow the

 general guidelines laid out above.
 As the vast majority of you

 and link the papers into a general thematic framework.

 - While some organizations may allow biting criticism and

 commentary, SEC/AAS encourages professional respect for, and

 collegial behavior toward, all our fellow conference

-- While pointing out questionable scholarship might be necessary,
+- While pointing out questionable scholarship might be

-as “additional research sources.”
+“recommend” such things as “additional research sources.”

 is all about, not administering personal attacks and/or

 participating in political diatribes.
 Such things are rude and

 not what SEC/AAS is all about!